TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Create_an_Apollo_solution.md

 ## Diagnostics

-Optional.
-Level 3 heading required.
-Add a blank line before the heading.<br>

-Diagnostics are a feature of Azure Cloud Services that let you diagnose and collect data on the customer's deployed application.
+Diagnostics are an optional feature of Azure Cloud Services that let you diagnose and collect data on the customer's deployed application.
 When you include a diagnostic in your solution, explain what it is and what information it's gathering, and how the customer can use that information to address their issue.

+- Level 3 heading required
+- If you have more than one diagnostic mapped against the support topic in SEAM and you are migrating the experience to Apollo, provide the symptomdIds as comma-separated list as shown in the following example.
+- List diagnostics in the order you want the results to be displayed.
+Azure portal prioritizes the presented results for the first diagnostic mapped to the first symptomId.
+If no insight is found or the first diagnostic failed/timed-out, the portal proceeds to get the insight from the second diagnostic, and so on.

 **Example:**